Almost reducibility and oscillatory growth of Sobolev norms: Introduction and main results

 {The behavior of Sobolev norms of solutions to the non-reducible equation is described in the following theorems. \begin{Theorem} If $\|\CP\|_{r}<\varepsilon_*$ as in Theorem \ref{thm_al_re}, and the quadratic Hamiltonian (\ref{eq_original}) is non-reducible, then for the solution $\psi(t)$ to Eq. (\ref{eq_original}) with $\psi(0)\in \CH^{s+2}$, we have

 \end{Theorem}

 With the $o(t^s)-$upper bound of ${\CH}^s-$norm stated in Theorem \ref{thm_growth_upper}, one may naturally wonder if it is optimal.
-Based on Anosov-Katok construction from dynamical systems, we will construct explicit \textit{dense} perturbations ${\CP}(t)$, such that the corresponding quantum Hamiltonians have optimal $o(t^s)-$upper bound:
+Based on Anosov-Katok construction from dynamical systems, we will construct explicit ``\textit{dense}" perturbations ${\CP}(t)$, such that the corresponding quantum Hamiltonian exhibits an optimal $o(t^s)-$upper bound in $\CH^s-$space:

 \begin{Theorem} For $s>0$ and non-vanishing $\psi(0)\in {\CH}^{s+2}$, given $f:\R_+^*\to \R_+^*$ with

 there exists time quasi-periodic quadratic perturbation ${\CP}(t)$ such that for the solution $\psi$ to Eq. (\ref{eq_original}), we have